The Real New Testament Church

 Nevertheless, all was not lost.
 With foreknowledge, God was fully aware that Adam would fail to satisfy his role of headship on the renovated earth.
 He had predetermined to remedy Adam’s fallen headship by stipulation of the Eternal Covenant.

-In the fullness of time, He sent the Christ to earth as the mediator of the Eternal Covenant.
+In fullness of time, He sent the Christ to earth as the mediator of the Eternal Covenant.
 Jesus satisfied the stipulations of the Eternal Covenant by His sacrificial death and resurrection.
 Consequently, He provided for the redemption of the elect from “every tribe and tongue and people and nation.” (cf. Daniel 7:14; Revelation 5:9; 7:9; 14:6)

-Assuring compatibility with God, the new life of the Eternal Covenant is eternal life (zoe) shared with the mediator of the covenant, Jesus Christ.
+Assuring organic compatibility with God, the new life of the Eternal Covenant is eternal life (zoe) shared with the mediator of the covenant, Jesus Christ.
 His life (zoe) is imparted to the New Testament church by the divine work of regeneration and spiritual birth.

-The new headship, law, and life of the Eternal Covenant made the New Testament church suited for transference from the “domain of darkness” (realm of satanic authority) into the Kingdom of God (realm of divine authority).
+The new headship, law, and life of the Eternal Covenant made the New Testament church suitable for transference from the “domain of darkness” (realm of satanic authority) into the Kingdom of God (realm of divine authority).
 Eternally positioned in the kingdom, the church is “blessed… with every spiritual blessing in the heavenly places in Christ.”
 (Ephesians 1:3)

 Vertical Divider